 Is this happening to you?
 How would you know?
 What can you do to promote great gut health?

 You have questions.
 We have answers…

 Great digestion is a 3 stage process.
 Food moves from mouth to stomach and from stomach to Intestine with each new environment offering a new and different way to efficiently break down food.

 Whole foods are packed with valuable nutrients which are used to fuel the human body.
 Healing trace minerals, collagen promoting vitamin C and antioxidant omega-3 fatty acids.
 In order to absorb these nutrients, the body must first break them down into useable portions.
 A walnut is just a walnut until it’s broken down into omega 3 fats, folic acid, and vitamin E.

 The first step to ensuring nourishment through food begins as soon as food enters the mouth.
 What may seem basic is in fact very important to achieving great digestion.

 There are 2 processes at work here.
 Firstly the mechanical process of chewing and secondly the release of digestive enzymes.
 Digestion begins through chewing with the hardened enamel of teeth physically breaking down large, indigestible bodies of food.
-Chewing food efficiently turns unusable nutrients into smaller particles while also stimulating the release of digestive enzymes into saliva.
+Chewing food efficiently turns unusable nutrients into smaller particles while also stimulating the release of digestive enzymes4 into saliva.